 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-There were about 110,900 jobs for Immigration and Customs Inspector in 2016 (in the United States).
+In the United States, there were 110,900 jobs for Immigration and Customs Inspector in 2016.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Immigration and Customs Inspector by 2026.
-There will be an estimated 7,500 positions for Immigration & Customs Inspector per year.
+The BLS estimates 7,500 yearly job openings in this field.

 The states with the most job growth for Immigration & Customs Inspector are Nevada, Utah, and Arkansas.
 Watch out if you plan on working in New Jersey, Maryland, or Wyoming.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Immigration & Customs Inspector ranges between $43,800 and $138,860.

 Immigration and Customs Inspectors who work in District of Columbia, Alaska, or Hawaii, make the highest salaries.